krozenking/ALT_LAS/ai_adapter_service/README.md

 # AI Adapter Service

-This service is responsible for providing a unified interface to various AI models, including OpenAI, Anthropic, Mistral AI, and local models (e.g., via llama.cpp).
+This service is responsible for providing a unified interface to various AI models, including OpenAI, Anthropic, Mistral AI, and local models (e.g., via Llama).

 ## Features